Turn Around Time

 Phil Jones at Marmot Pass

-The Glacier Peak trailhead sits at just over 2,000 feet in elevation, three-plus thousand feet lower than the trailheads on either Rainier or Adams.
+The Glacier Peak trailhead on the North Fork of the Sauk River sits at just over 2,000 feet in elevation, three-plus thousand feet lower than the trailheads on either Rainier or Adams.
 That meant that the actual elevation gain on this climb would be comparable to or greater than either of those more visibly imposing peaks.
-Glacier Peak’s remoteness requires a fifteen-mile hike and six thousand feet of elevation gain just to reach the base of the mountain.
-The added weight of climbing gear - heavy climbing boots, harnesses, ice ax, crampons and climbing rope, made our packs much heavier than the ultra-light gear I have become accustomed to on recent backpacking trips.
+Glacier Peak’s remoteness is the second factor that sets it apart, requiring a fifteen-mile hike and six thousand feet of elevation gain just to reach the base of the mountain.
+The added weight of climbing gear - heavy climbing boots, harnesses, ice ax, crampons and climbing rope, made the going that much tougher.

 Over coffee and oatmeal we weighed our options.
-Today’s section of the climb would traverse a steep two-mile ridge of snowfields angling up to Marmot Pass, then drop us over into a moon-scaped glacial basin.
-From there we would ascend to our climber’s camp at Glacier Gap, a difficult six mile endeavor for the day that would finally bring us to the base of the mountain.
-At that point we would still have three-thousand vertical feet of climbing to reach the summit itself.
-The weather forecast was for clearing skies that evening, and full sun the next day.
-We would need an early start the next morning - rising by 2:00am and on the climb by 3:00, to assure hard snow for our crampons, and to dodge the heat that was due to set in later that day.
-The prospect of optimal conditions for the actual climb spurred our decision to keep going.
+Today’s section of the climb, if we continued on, would traverse a steep two-mile slope of snowfields angling gradually up toward Marmot Pass, then drop us over into a moon-scaped glacial basin on the west side of the ridge.
+From there we would ascend another two miles of heavy snow and boulder field to the high climber’s camp at Glacier Gap.
+At that point, leaving us still with three-thousand vertical feet of climbing to reach the summit itself.
+The weather forecast called for clearing skies that evening, and rising temperatures the following day.
+We would need an early start the next morning - rising by 2:00am and on the climb by 3:00, to assure hard snow for our crampons.
+The prospect of optimal conditions for the actual climb itself spurred my decision to keep going.

 Glacier Peak from the basin below Glacier Gap